 - UA Libraries: The UA Libraries system offers instruction to support media production, digital humanities scholarship, and use of the academic software packages available in the Libraries.

-- Faculty Resource Center: The FRC hosts workshops throughout the year that focus on educational technology.
+- Center for Instructional Technology: The CIT hosts workshops throughout the year that focus on educational technology.
 These courses can equip staff members to better assist faculty who experience issues with technology in the classroom.
-For example, the FRC offers training on blackboard and creating accessible course materials.
+For example, the CIT offers training on Blackboard and creating accessible course materials.

 - eTech: The Office of Educational Technology, aka eTech, offers workshops throughout the year on topics such as reserving rooms and computer labs; requesting software for computer labs; updating your department’s website; requesting slides for digital signage; A&S technology policies; and more.